junxit/us-congress-bills-110/bill.md

 - **(c)** *Reports*
   - **(1)** *In general* Not later than December 31, 2007, and each December 31 thereafter, the Commission shall prepare and submit to the Speaker of the House of Representatives, the Minority Leader of the House of Representatives, appropriate House committees, the Office of Interparliamentary Affairs of the House of Representatives, and the Administrator of the United States Agency for International Development, an annual report on the Commission’s activities, including a review of the activities of the Commission in the current year and a proposal for the activities of the Commission in the upcoming year, as described in subsection (a).
   - **(2)** *Definition* In this subsection, the term “appropriate House committees” means the following committees of the House of Representatives:
-    - **(A)** The Committee on International Relations.
+    - **(A)** The Committee on Foreign Affairs.
     - **(B)** The Committee on Appropriations.
     - **(C)** The Committee on House Administration.
     - **(D)** The Committee on Rules.

 ## § 4.
-Role of the Committee on International Relations
+Role of the Committee on Foreign Affairs

-- **(a)** *In General* The Commission shall carry out the duties described in section 3 using the staff and resources of the Committee on International Relations, including the use of consultants or temporary employees, such as individuals with expertise in development of democratic parliaments, legislative systems management, legislative research, parliamentary procedure, related legislative matters, and technology systems management, as appropriate.
+- **(a)** *In General* The Commission shall carry out the duties described in section 3 using the staff and resources of the Committee on Foreign Affairs, including the use of consultants or temporary employees, such as individuals with expertise in development of democratic parliaments, legislative systems management, legislative research, parliamentary procedure, related legislative matters, and technology systems management, as appropriate.
 - **(b)** *Participation of Legislative Branch Employees* At the request of the Commission, the head of any office of the House of Representatives or any congressional support agency may assist the work of the Commission by—
-  - **(1)** detailing personnel to the staff of the Committee on International Relations or another standing committee of the House of Representatives; or
+  - **(1)** detailing personnel to the staff of the Committee on Foreign Affairs or another standing committee of the House of Representatives; or
   - **(2)** authorizing personnel to participate in activities of the Commission.

 ## § 5.
 Transition From Former Commission